 We are also advancing luxeptinib into myeloid malignancies, with an initial focus on AML and MDS, in a separate Phase 1a/b trial.
 Our strategy was to identify a starting dose of luxeptinib that we believe could be therapeutically active in critically ill patients with R/R AML.
-In our ongoing Phase 1a/b study in patients with CLL and other B-cell malignancies, 450 mg BID luxeptinib delivered plasma levels that potently inhibited phospho-FLT3 in a plasma inhibitory activity (PIA) reporter cell assay, suggesting that the 450 mg BID dose may be active in patients with AML.
+In our ongoing Phase 1a/b study in patients with CLL and other B-cell malignancies, 450 mg BID luxeptinib delivered plasma levels that potently inhibited phospho-FLT3 in a plasma inhibitory activity reporter cell assay, suggesting that the 450 mg BID dose may be active in patients with AML.
 On June 29, 2020, we announced that we had received allowance from the FDA to proceed with a study in R/R AML with a starting dose of 450 mg BID, and subsequently on October 19, 2020, we announced that we had initiated dosing of the first patient with AML.
 As of the date of this report we have initiated multiple clinical sites for the Phase 1a/b trial, and we have completed the first, second, and third dose levels (450 mg, 600 mg, and 750 mg BID, respectively).
 To date, we have reported that among enrolled patients, we have observed blast reductions in patients carrying the FLT3-ITD mutation, and a durable MRD-negative CR in a patient carrying the FLT3-ITD mutation.

-As part of the ongoing dose escalation of the current formulation of luxeptinib in patients with B-cell malignancies and AML, Aptose has made significant progress in the development of a "next generation" formulation (G3) that could reduce total API administered, reduce pill burden, improve absorption, and increase exposure.
+As part of the ongoing dose escalation of the current formulation of luxeptinib in patients with B-cell malignancies and AML, Aptose has made significant progress in the development of a "third generation" ("G3") formulation that could reduce total API administered, reduce pill burden, improve absorption, and increase exposure.
 Aptose began testing this new formulation of luxeptinib in the ongoing studies in patients with hematologic malignancies in the first half of fiscal 2022.
-On March 22, 2022, we announced that the preliminary PK findings with the G3 formulation were encouraging, and exploration of the G3 formulation is ongoing.
-Following completion of a 72-hour PK analysis from a single dose of the G3 formulation, patients then began dosing with 750 mg or 900 mg BID of the original formulation, and patients are currently being dosed at both the 750 mg and 900 mg dose cohorts in parallel.
+On March 22, 2022, we announced that the preliminary pharmacokinetics ("PK") findings with the G3 formulation were encouraging, and the exploration of the G3 formulation is ongoing.
+Following completion of a 72-hour PK analysis from a single dose of the G3 formulation, patients then began dosing with 750 mg or 900 mg BID of the original formulation.